darbyfrey/heroku-log-parser/README.md

 heroku-log-parser
 =================

-This is a port of [https://github.com/rwdaigle/heroku-log-parser]() to ES6.
+This is a port of [https://github.com/rwdaigle/heroku-log-parser]() to Javascript ES6 for Node.js.
 The interface is slightly different but the logic is essentially the same.

 ## Usage